U.S. Taxes While Living Abroad F.A.Q.

 I am an American Living and working abroad.
 Do I need to file a U.S. tax return?

 Regardless of where you live now, being a United States citizen requires that you file a yearly tax return with the IRS.
-Green Card holders and all U.S. citizens are required to file a U.S. return, no matter where they live, as long as their income (earned in – U.S. and abroad) is just over $9,000.
+Green Card holders and all U.S. citizens are required to file a U.S. return, no matter where they live, as long as their income (earned in – U.S. and abroad) is just over $9,000 or exceeds filing threshold for their filing status.
 Many people wrongly assume that because they have never owed money to the IRS, they simply don’t have to file.
 Earning anything requires you to file.

 Do I need to file a State Tax Return?